 Once you hit 50 it is not as easy to lose weight as it was when you were younger.
 And back then the weight didn’t collect around your middle like it does now.
-But it can be done.
-Read on to find out the best ways for women over 50 to lose belly fat.
+It is a little more difficult with some hurdles you may have to get over but it can be done.
+Read on to find out the best ways for women over 50 to abdominal weight.

-What exercise is best for burning belly fat?
+What exercise is best for burning belly fat over 50?

 - Cut out sugar